Women Financial Statistics – A Look At The Data

 (Source: Annuity.org)

-There are a number of possible explanations for this discrepancy.
-One possibility is that lenders believe that women are more likely to default on their loans than men.
-Another possibility is that women are less likely to haggle over interest rates than men, or that they simply have less negotiating power when it comes to their mortgage rates.
+Several possible explanations exist for this discrepancy.
+Lenders may believe women are more likely to default on loans than men.
+Alternatively, women may be less inclined to negotiate interest rates or possess less bargaining power when securing mortgages.

-Whatever the reason, the fact remains that women tend to pay slightly higher interest rates on their home loans than men.
-This disparity can have a significant impact on a woman’s financial stability, and it is something to be aware of when shopping for a mortgage.
+Regardless of the cause, women typically pay marginally higher interest rates on home loans than men.
+This disparity can significantly impact a woman’s financial stability and warrants consideration when shopping for mortgages.

 Compared to 81% of men, fewer than 70% of all women are saving for retirement